doctrine/orm/docs/en/tutorials/in-ten-quick-steps.rst

 ====================================

 You can follow this tutorial step by step yourself and end up with a simple Doctrine application.
-It assumed that you installed Doctrine via PEAR.
-To work with another setup just take a look into the :doc:`Installation help
+It assumed that you installed Doctrine via Composer.
+For more information take a look at the :doc:`Installation help
 <../reference/introduction>`.

 1. Allows you to map PHP Objects to database tables